What Are Rare Bleeding Disorders?

 Factor XIII deficiency is estimated to occur in 1 in 5 million people.
 It is the rarest of the rare factor deficiencies.

 How rare factor deficiencies are treated depends on the missing protein.
 Some can be treated with factor concentrates that replace the missing clotting factor.
 Others are treated with fresh frozen plasma, which is the liquid part of whole blood, or antifibrinolytics, which slow the breakdown of blood clots.
 Some do not require treatment at all.
 You can find specific details on the available treatments within the pages of this section.
 People with rare factor deficiencies can seek specialized care at a hemophilia treatment center (HTC.)

 Support for People with Rare Factor Deficiencies

 We are committed to offering education and support for all bleeding disorders.
-NHF holds a Rare Bleeding Disorders conference every year, which allows people with rare factor deficiencies to learn more about managing their disorder and connect with people who share their experiences.
+NBDF holds a Rare Bleeding Disorders conference every year, which allows people with rare factor deficiencies to learn more about managing their disorder and connect with people who share their experiences.